bokybanton/nostr-nip05-manager/README.md

 A simple PHP+MySQL [NIP-05](https://nips.be/5/) address manager for [NOSTR](https://github.com/nostr-protocol/nostr) protocol

 ## Introduction
 This is a PHP&MariaDB nip-05 manager for nostr protocol.
 This means you can manage name@domain.com addresses attached to 32 bytes hex-encoded public keys from nostr protocol.
+It has a little bootstrap html interface that you can run on your browser and set up your addreses.

 ## Prerequisites
 - PHP 7 or >